-Reimbursement will only be provided for allowable costs as approved by the City of Providence and must be directly related to the Grant.
+Reimbursement will only be provided for allowable costs as approved by HHS, and must be directly related to the Grant.
 Reimbursements should be submitted on a monthly basis.
-Please use the Request for Funds Form provided by Division of Housing & Community Development (DCD).
+Please use the Request for Funds Form provided by HHS.
 When your requests are submitted they must include copies of receipts, check registers, payroll reports, and paid invoices.
-The City of Providence will only reimburse the subrecipient for expenditures actually incurred.
+HHS will only reimburse the Subrecipient for expenditures actually incurred.